aish2212/Epai_aish2212_Session5/README.md

 	  - km/hr to km/ms
 	  - km/hr to km/s
 	  - km/hr to km/m
-	  - km/hr to km/day is proper or not.
+	  - km/hr to km/day are proper or not.

 - test_speed_converter_metre_ms_s_m_hr_day
     - test speed conversion from